Significant-Hacks/n8n-custom-docker/README.md

 ---

 ✅ At this point, Python, pip, ffmpeg, and yt-dlp are all installed and usable inside the container.
+With this insight, i recoded the whole process to the dcoker file so that everythiing be handled from the image building.
+And with trial and error it worked fine.
+I itested this on [NORTHFLANK VPS](https://app.northflank.com/) provider on freetier.

 👉 Use `/home/node/venv/bin/yt-dlp` and `ffmpeg` in n8n Execute Command nodes to integrate them into workflows.

 ---